kimanikevin254/onehouse-cdc-pipeline-demo/README.md

         orders
         ```

-    -   You can also view the actual data in the data lake using the command `SELECT id, product_name, quantity, price, status, updated_at FROM orders;`:
+    -   You can also view the actual data in the data lakehouse using the command `SELECT id, product_name, quantity, price, status, updated_at FROM orders;`:

         ```
         id      product_name    quantity        price   status  updated_at